Skip To Content

 Relevant, updated metrics to boost your profitability and growth

-The new scorecard is built with expanded metrics and updated calculations based on the latest ServiceChannel technology and ever-expanding knowledge base.
+Contractor Scorecard 2.0 is built with expanded metrics and updated calculations based on the latest ServiceChannel technology and ever-expanding knowledge base.
 It delivers accurate, meaningful business insights and the fair assessments you and your customers expect.

 It gives you the same easy access to the insights your customers have about you, enabling more productive negotiations and a stronger partnership.
 It helps you identify opportunities to improve your service and boost your efficiency and profitability at the same time.